alunny/pluginstall/README.md

     <framework src="libsqlite3.dylib" />

-Tools should identify the framework through the `src` attribute and attempt to add the framework to the Cordova project, in the correct fashion for a given platform.
+Pluginstall identifies the framework through the `src` attribute and attempts to add the framework to the Cordova project, in the correct fashion for a given platform.

 ## Variables